The Best Winter & Cold Weather Running Gear for 2025

 Nike Fleece Gloves

 For super cold days, you want a glove that can really trap the heat.
-These by Nike are insulated and made with fleece material so they are super soft to the touch—and excellent at trapping heat.
+The Nike Pacer Gloves uses proprietary material to keep heat in and the cold out.
 The knit cuff and adjustable strap also help to keep them snug on your hands so you don’t have to worry about them moving around or sliding off.
+And they’re touchscreen compatible.

 lululemon Down for it All jacket an essential cold weather running gear.